 Non-owner car insurance in Ontario: legal liability for damage to non-owned automobiles

 The legal liability for damage to non-owned automobiles form, or OPCF27, provides non-owner car insurance to existing policyholders in Ontario.
-This coverage is also available as SEF27 in Alberta and Atlantic Canada or QEF27 in Quebec.
+This coverage is also available as SEF27 on both an Alberta car insurance policy and Atlantic Canada, or QEF27 for Quebec car insurance.

 What is OPCF27?